 The lifetime allowance is a limit on the value of payouts from your pension schemes that you can get before you have to pay extra tax.
 Both lump sums and pensions count towards the lifetime allowance.
 The lifetime allowance for most people is currently £1,073,100.

+The Government has confirmed that no one will pay a lifetime allowance charge for the tax years 2023/24 onwards.
+From April 2024, the lifetime allowance will be abolished entirely.

 Further information